 Choosing a raw bone for your dog

-In general, raw bones are a lot safer than cooked bones.
+In general, raw bones are much safer than cooked bones.
 However, there are some raw bones you should never feed your dog.
 These include:

 - Pork bones, which easily splinter and crack